 Monmouth County Family Law

 Monmouth County is the fifth-most populous and northernmost county along the shore in New Jersey.
 Boating and fishing are popular activities.
 The county seat is Freehold.
 With a median household income of about $67,000, it ranks 38th in the nation for high-income households.
-Unfortunately, marriages between Monmouth County residents sometimes end in divorce, which can result in complex proceedings as sensitive issues are decided An experienced divorce attorney at Goldstein Law Group can make a difference in protecting the long-term interests of you and your children after your marriage is over.Marital Estates, Alimony, and Child Support
+Unfortunately, marriages sometimes end in divorce, which can result in complex proceedings and the need for a Monmouth County family law lawyer as sensitive issues are decided An experienced divorce attorney at Goldstein Law Group can make a difference in protecting the long-term interests of you and your children after your marriage is over.Marital Estates, Alimony, and Child Support

 Many families in Monmouth County are affluent and have complex marital estates involving intangible assets, assets that are not fully mature, and closely held businesses.
 Other types of property may include multiple homes, investment accounts, and retirement accounts.
 All marital property is divided equitably during a divorce, but separate property received by gift or through inheritance during the marriage remains separate property and is not divided, under most circumstances.
 What counts as marital property?
 Generally, anything that is construed as compensation for work done during the marriage will be part of the marital estate, including stock opinions, pension plans, and retirement accounts.